for mixed voices (SATB with divisi) a cappella

 Ring the bells for Christmas, for high days and holy days, for holly and the ivy days.

 Paul started composing at an early age, composed a rock opera at school and went on to read music at Cambridge University where he was music director of Cambridge Footlights.
 After a first career unrelated to music he returned to composing in 2012.
-He has since composed an award winning film score and has recently completed a full length youth opera called The Happy Princess with the librettist Jessica Duchen (after Oscar Wilde) to a commission from Garsington Opera, and which will be premiered at Wormsley Park in summer 2019.
+He has since composed an award winning film score and has recently completed a full length youth opera called The Happy Princess with a libretto by Jessica Duchen (after Oscar Wilde) to a commission from Garsington Opera, premiered at Wormsley Park in summer 2019.
 Ring the bells is his first Christmas carol.